Reese Construction Management Program

 Undergraduate Entrance Requirements

 Students who meet the general entrance requirements of the university, but lack in specific requirements for the construction management curricula may enroll in the program; however, all deficiencies must be removed before the end of the second academic year.
-Students having entrance deficiencies or weaknesses are urged to use the summer terms preceding the freshman year in college to remove them.
+The CM Program urges students with entrance deficiencies or weaknesses to use the summer terms preceding the freshman year in college to remove them.

 Other Academic Policies